All the sauces

-"all the sauces" is the fourth episode of the third season of the American dark comedy crime television series Barry.
+"all the sauces" is the fourth episode of the third season of the American dark comedy crime drama television series Barry.
 It is the 20th overall episode of the series and was written by supervising producer Jason Kim, and directed by series co-creator Alec Berg.
 It was first broadcast on HBO in the United States on May 15, 2022, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 In the episode, Barry accepts Hank's help in killing Fernando.
 Meanwhile, Gene fears for his life after the events at the set, while Sally attends the premiere of her new series.
 Fuches also starts conspiring against Barry by visiting some people familiar with his victims.

 According to Nielsen Media Research, the episode was seen by an estimated 0.270 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances (particularly Bill Hader and Sarah Goldberg), writing and character development.

 Plot

-A woman named Julie (Annabeth Gish) arrives home and has a phone call with her husband, with both agreeing to meet soon after.
-However, the man is shot dead by Barry (Bill Hader), with the scene revealed to be the first scene of the series.
-In the present day, Fuches (Stephen Root) visits Julie and her son, Kyle (Alexander Macnicoll), offering to give them information on his murder.
-Fuches also visits Ryan Madison's father (Michael Bofshever), trying to make him see that Barry "stole" Ryan's life.
+Barry (Bill Hader) shoots a man dead in a hotel after he gets off the phone with his wife Julie (Annabeth Gish), with the murder revealed to be the first scene of the series.
+In the present day, Fuches (Stephen Root), pretending to be a private investigator, visits Julie and her son, Kyle (Alexander Macnicoll), offering them information on his murder.
+Fuches also similarly visits Ryan Madison's father, George Krempf (Michael Bofshever).

-A paranoid Gene (Henry Winkler) tries to convince Leo (Andrew Leeds) to leave Los Angeles but Leo refuses.
-Gene is also contacted by his agent, Tom Posorro (Fred Melamed), for the slap at the set.
-Gene expects the crew to fire him, but they actually loved his scene and want him to return in an extended role.
-While shopping, they run into Joe Mantegna, who shows them a Variety article where the show's producers highlighted Gene in a positive way.
-Tom advises Gene not to squander this chance to be forgiven by Hollywood for his past actions, but Gene insists he must leave Los Angeles.
-Barry meets with Hank (Anthony Carrigan) to orchestrate the assassination of Fernando (Miguel Sandoval) but they are pressured by Hank's henchmen to kill all Bolivians to avoid any repercussions.
-Hank arranges the plan so that Cristobal (Michael Irby) is absent from the house.
+Gene (Henry Winkler) is convinced that Barry will kill his family and unsuccessfully tries to convince Leo (Andrew Leeds) to leave Los Angeles.
+Gene's agent Tom Posorro (Fred Melamed) tells him that the slap made the showrunners offer him an extended role.
+They run into Joe Mantegna, who shows them a Variety article where the show's producers highlighted Gene in a positive way.
+Tom advises Gene not to squander this chance to be forgiven by Hollywood, but Gene insists he must leave.
+Barry meets with Hank (Anthony Carrigan) to discuss the bombing of Fernando (Miguel Sandoval) and his men, and is given a time that Cristobal (Michael Irby) will not be at the house.